department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/decision-ready-claims.md

 <div class="feature" markdown="0" itemscope itemtype="http://schema.org/Question">

-<h3 itemprop="name">What types of disability compensation claims can be filed through the DRC program?</h3>
+<h3 itemprop="name">What types of disability compensation claims can be filed through the Decision Ready Claims program?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-**Right now, you can file these types of claims through the DRC program:**
+**Right now, you can file these types of claims through the Decision Ready Claims program:**

 - **Direct service connection claim** for a condition that began during your military service or was caused by an event while serving
 - **Presumptive service connection claim** for a condition that we believe is related to your military service even if there's no direct evidence of a link